Assessing

 What happens when you purchase a home?

-When a property, or interest in a property, is transferred, the following year’s State Equalized Value (SEV) becomes that year’s Taxable Value (TV).
-In other
+When a property, or interest in a property, is transferred,

-words, if you purchase property, your Taxable Value for the following year will be the same as the SEV.
-The Taxable Value will then be “capped” for the second
+following year will be the same as the SEV.
+The Taxable

-year following the transfer of ownership.
+the transfer of ownership.

-I just bought my house last year and the taxable value doubled, Why?
+I just bought my house last year and the taxable value

-Because of Proposal A which took effect in 1994, when a property transfers to a new owner the Taxable Value increases to the Assessed Value in the year
+Because of Proposal A which took effect in 1994, when a

-following the sale and then is capped at the rate of inflation as long as you own the property.
+sale and then is capped at the rate of inflation as long as

-The taxes levied next year may be vastly different than the taxes you will pay this year.
-We encourage you to estimate your taxes.
-A property tax estimator can be
+the taxes you will pay this year.
+We encourage you to

-accessed via the following link: https://www.michigan.gov/taxes/property/estimator
+accessed via the following link:

 What is an Annual Inspection of property?

-Due to the recent State Tax Commission policy, it is expected that local units of government will annually field visit a minimum of 20% of each parcel in each
+field visit a minimum of 20% of each parcel in each

-property class each year.
-The expectation is that all parcels will be examined at lease once over a five-year period.
+parcels will be examined at lease once over a five-year

-What are the requirements for Disable Veterans Exemption Eligibility?
+What are the requirements for Disabled Veterans

 Disabled Veterans Exemption Eligibility Requirements:

-In order to be eligible for the exemption, the disabled veteran must have been honorably discharged from the armed forces of the United States.
-They must be a
+In order to be eligible for the exemption, the disabled

 Michigan resident.
-Additionally, they must meet one of the following criteria:
+Additionally, they must meet one of

 •

-Has been determined by the United States department of veterans’ affairs to be permanently and totally disabled as a result of military service and entitled to
+disabled as a result of military service and entitled to

 veterans’ benefits at the 100% rate.